Last updated on: 4/17/2017 | Author: ProCon.org

 Given these and related concerns, such as the rapid spread of drone technology for military and national security purposes around the world, it is important that the United States develop a drone policy that is both practical and comprehensive, and that sets a constructive international precedent for future drone use worldwide.”

-Michael V. Hayden, MA, former Director of the Central Intelligence Agency (CIA), in a Feb.
-19, 2016 article for the New York Times titled “To Keep America Safe, Embrace Drone Warfare,” wrote:
+Michael V. Hayden, former Director of the Central Intelligence Agency (CIA), stated:

 “TARGETED killing using drones has become part of the American way of war…